 You create entry points in objects with the ENTRY directive in an assembler file.
-In embedded systems, this directive is typically used to mark code that is entered through the processor exception vectors, such as RESET, IRQ, and FIQ.
+In embedded systems, typical use of this directive is to mark code that is entered through the processor exception vectors, such as RESET, IRQ, and FIQ.